patel-anshuman/patel-anshuman/README.md

 Hi, I am Anshuman Patel👋

 About Me
-I'm a passionate Full Stack Web Developer based in [Your City], with expertise in [Programming Languages/Frameworks/Technologies you work with].
+I'm a Full Stack Web Developer based in Sambalpur, Odisha, with expertise in MERN stack.
 My goal is to create intuitive, functional, and beautiful web applications that make a positive impact in the lives of users.

 🧠 Skills
 Technical: NodeJS | ExpressJS | MongoDB | Vanilla JavaScript | HTML5 | CSS3